SIDN/ietf-wg-rpp-charter/rpp-charter.md

 New functionalities, not having any equivalents in EPP or [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml), may be defined for RPP.

-The RPP working group is focused on designing a new protocol intended to co-exist alongside EPP, supporting diverse needs in the ecosystem.
-As such, considerations for replacing EPP or migration scenarios away from EPP are outside the scope of the RPP WG.
+Given that RPP is intended to co-exist alongside EPP, considerations for replacing EPP or migration scenarios away from EPP are outside the scope of the RPP WG.

 The REGEXT working group is chartered to maintain and standardize extensions to EPP.
 Consequently, any extensions or changes to EPP, including those related to RPP functionality that do not exist in EPP, are explicitly out of scope for the RPP working group.